kyunwang/note-detector/README.md

 # note-detector
 To detect the notes you are playing on your instrument or from a file

 This is (will be) a small web application to read analyse and detect the notes of audio.
-With the goal to read the notes played from an instrument.
+With the goal to read the notes played by an instrument.